chinmayapancholi13/chinmayapancholi13.github.io/about/index.md

   creditlink: http://wegraphics.net/downloads/free-ultimate-blurred-background-pack/
 ---

-I am a 4th year undergraduate student in the Department of Computer Science and Engineering at Indian Institute of Technology, Kharagpur.
-I am interested in the domains of Machine Learning, Natural Language Processing and Algorithm Design.
+I am a final year undergraduate student in the Department of Computer Science and Engineering at Indian Institute of Technology, Kharagpur.
+My academic intersts include Machine Learning, Natural Language Processing and Algorithm Design.
+Besides this, I try to follow the latest developments in the world of politics and Cricket.

 ### Contact me